Wilson Home Farms

 Season Extension

-Broccoli can be extended on both sides of the season by using hoops and floating row covers.
+Broccoli can be extended by using hoops and floating row covers.

 Brussels Sprouts

-Brussels Sprouts are a fall favorite; if you select all three varieties you will get the Hestia harvest at the beginning of September, Dagan by mid-September and Divino in October.
-With season extension you can also have a harvest in November.
+Brussels Sprouts are a fall favorite; if you select all varieties you will get the first Dagan harvest at the beginning of September, the second Dagan in mid-September and Divino in October.
 With Brussels Sprouts you get one stalk harvest per plant.
 The varieties I chose hold well in the field, which will allow you larger window for harvest.
-For example: if you would like a stalk a week of Hestia Brussels Sprouts, you will choose four plants and harvest one per week until the next variety is ready.
+For example: if you would like a stalk a week of Dagan Brussels Sprouts, you will choose four plants and harvest one per week until the next variety is ready.

 Spacing & Yield